Liu Changchun: 1932 Summer Olympics

 Due to the Second Sino-Japanese War, the Kuomintang of the Republic of China decided to abstain from attending the 1932 Summer Olympics in Los Angeles.
-The Japanese puppet state of Manchukuo announced that two athletes, Liu Changchun and Yu Xi-wei would represent Manchukuo at the 1932 Summer Olympics.
+The Japanese puppet state of Manchukuo announced that two athletes, Liu Changchun and Yu Xiwei would represent Manchukuo at the 1932 Summer Olympics.
 In May 1932, Liu announced in the newspaper Ta Kung Pao his refusal to represent Manchukuo and his wish to represent China.
 As the Kuomintang refused to finance his journey, General Zhang Xueliang provided 8,000 silver dollars which made it possible for him to compete in the games.

 On the July 31, 1932, Liu competed in the 100m preliminaries, where he was assigned to group 2 which had 5 athletes.
 Liu wrote about the race in his diary: "The winner ran faster than me about 4 yards at the end, his time was 10.9 sec.
 I was the fourth runner-up, the time was about 11 sec.
 In this competition, I got ahead before 60m, however, other competitors overtook me after 80m.
 I cannot get a better result due to exhaustion from a month-long journey to U.S., and lack of exercise during the journey."
 Liu registered for the Men's 100m, 200m, and 400m; where he failed to qualify for the Finals of the Men's 100m and 200m, and he did not compete in the Men's 400m due to exhaustion.